MattocksJMJ/snake/README.md

 }
 ```

--Can use either wasd or the arrow keys
+- Can use either wasd or the arrow keys

 ```Javascript
 function keyPressed() {